-It usually appears in cats that are middle-aged and older and can develop over the course of months and years.
+It usually appears in cats that are middle-aged and older and can develop over the course of months or years.

 If you have a cat that is 7+ years of age, you should pay special attention to the possibility of chronic renal failure and be mindful of the symptoms.

-There is no cure for chronic renal failure but, if caught early, it can be managed.
+There is no cure for chronic renal failure but, if diagnosed early, it can be managed.